oracle/graalpython/docs/contributor/CONTRIBUTING.md

 want to look at the compiler graphs or peak performance numbers.
 In our CI, however, we always build a full GraalVM and benchmark using that, since that is what we ship.
-There, we have two different configurations corresponding to the launcher flags available for the GraalVM `graalpy` executable: *jvm* and *native*.
+There, we have two different configurations corresponding to the launcher options available for the GraalVM `graalpy` executable: *jvm* and *native*.
 The first runs on top of HotSpot using the Graal compiler, the second runs the AOT compiled GraalVM native executable of Python.